Qatar–United Kingdom relations: Sport

 UK Prime Minister David Cameron pledged the UK's support and previous experience from hosting international sporting events to Qatar and its 2022 FIFA World Cup project at a meeting with the Emir of Qatar in October 2014.

 Qatar's winning bid was advised by Mike Lee and his communications agency Vero, the same figures behind both London and Rio de Janeiro’s winning Olympics bids in 2012 and 2016 respectively.

 Major UK-based construction and architecture firms have won major contracts to prepare Qatar for the 2022 event.
 Foster and Partners won a contract to design the main stadium that will host the opening and closing ceremonies, while WS Atkins won a £70 million contract to coordinate current and planned road, rail, metro and other major infrastructure projects.
 Arup Associates was also tasked with designing a new carbon-efficient stadium.

 Sheffield F.C., the UK's oldest football club, announced that Qatar had invested £100,000 in the club in September 2015.

 Arts and culture

 In 2013, Qatar and the UK instigated the Qatar-UK Year of Culture, a year-long programme of cultural exchange between the two countries.
 In partnership with the Victoria and Albert Museum and Qatar Museums Authority, numerous art exhibitions were launched including one of the biggest Damien Hirst exhibitions to date in Doha between October 2013 and January 2014.

 The British Council has been involved in Qatar since 1972, working in arts, education and social programmes.

-FIFA 2022

-The UK and other countries have criticised Qatar for the way it treats women, homosexuals and foreigners.
-It was reported that the UK will be sending British police officers to Qatar during the World cup.
-They will assist their Qatari counterparts during the games.
+In November 2021, the British Council started supporting young activists globally to implement projects that will help tackle climate change challenges to create a greener, more sustainable world.The Qatar Environment Champions programme supports Qatar’s National Vision 2030 to confront the challenges posed by climate change.This programme is funded by the FCDO Gulf Strategy Fund and delivered in partnership with the British Council Qatar.